Leundo/Leundo/README.md

 - Onsplayer+

-  *An macOS application to run visual novels written with NScripter.*
+  An macOS application for running visual novels written with NScripter.
+Scheduled release on iOS.

 ## Contact